-81. On or about 17 and 22 October 2013, Deloitte represented to Abboud and the other directors of DSSH that it would be issuing an unqualified audit report on its audit of the FY13 Financial Statements, being a report that contained statements to the effect of the FY13 Unqualified Audit Statements set out in paragraph 81A below.
-For the purposes only of this cross claim, Abboud repeats paragraphs 411-416 and 467-468 of the Amended Joint Statement of Claim and the particulars thereto.
+81. On or about 17 and 22 October 2013, Deloitte represented to the directors of DSSH and Potts that it would be issuing an unqualified audit report on its audit of the FY13 Financial Statements, being a report that contained statements to the effect of the FY13 Unqualified Audit Statements set out in paragraph 81A below.

-Affidavit of Nicholas Abboud sworn 20 August 2019 (Abboud Affidavit), paragraphs 310-313.
+Affidavit of Nicholas Abboud sworn 20 August 2019 (Abboud Affidavit), paragraphs 310 - 313.